lcsirmaz/adhesive/utils/README.md

 symmetric variants.

-[gspx](gspx.c) is a C helper program which reads the constrain matrix and right hand side of an LP problem, and returns whether is has a frasible solution when all variables are non-negative.
+[gspx](gspx.c) is a C helper program which reads the constrain matrix and right hand side of an LP problem, and returns whether is has a feasible solution when all variables are non-negative.

 The [vertex](vertex.pm) module checks whether two polymatroids specified on